-- APIs must be compliant with ONC API standards (HL7® FHIR® – Fast Healthcare Interoperability Resources) published in the companion ONC proposed rule
+APIs must be compliant with standards (HL7® FHIR® – Fast Healthcare Interoperability Resources 4.0.1) published in the companion ONC final rule.

 The rule also requires payers to support beneficiaries in coordinating their own care via payer to payer care coordination by January 1, 2022 using the United States Core Data for Interoperability (USCDI) data standard.